 Upon graduation from Purdue, Katrina took a job teaching Algebra and Geometry at Lafayette Jefferson High School, where she taught for one year before taking leave to have their first child, Sophia (2005)…a fiery redhead.
 After two and a half years as a family of three, the Elliotts welcomed their son Oliver (2007).
 Katrina enjoyed the honor of being a stay home mother to two kids for nearly eight years, when God shook things up by adding a third child, Tre (2012), into the mix through an organization called Safe Families for Children.
 What was initially supposed to be a four month stay turned into guardianship after six and a half months in November of 2013.
 There’s never a dull moment at the Elliott’s!

 One of Katrina’s greatest passions is teaching.
 Outside of the math classroom, she has focused her teaching on empowering followers of Christ “to live a life worthy of the calling,” a life of the abundance He has called us to.
-Through her ministry to the counselors at camp and her leadership position in the Mothers of Preschoolers (MOPS) group at Covenant Church, the Lord has refined the passion of teaching in her life to be focused on women.
-Katrina has a great enthusiasm for connecting women…through connections comes encouragement…through encouragement comes growth…through growth comes an outpouring.
+Through her ministry to the counselors at camp and her leadership position in the Mothers of Preschoolers (MOPS) group at Covenant Church, the Lord has refined the passion of teaching in her life.
+Katrina has a great enthusiasm for connecting people…through connections comes encouragement…through encouragement comes growth…through growth comes an outpouring.
 Yeah.
-Katrina is excited to see the outpouring of God through the women of Riverside.
+Katrina is excited to see the outpouring of God through the people of Riverside.